Back to Blog

 Cronitor is the market leader with comprehensive features.
 But for small teams, its pricing can quickly become expensive.
 Here's how they compare.

 Cronitor is the market leader in cron monitoring, and for good reason.
-They have been around since 2012, offer the most comprehensive feature set, and have built powerful tools like CLI auto-discovery and extensive SDKs.
+They have been around since 2014, serve over 50,000 developers, and have built powerful tools like CLI auto-discovery and extensive SDKs.
 But for small teams and startups, Cronitor's pricing model can quickly become expensive.

 Quick Comparison